 Hunting Skill allows for the driving, trapping, shooting and capturing of game animals.
 Hunters are able to gather both Meat and Leather to feed and clothe their community.
 Hunters work in forests, especially large forests with its secret nooks and dales.
 The wise hunter knows all of these secret places, and becomes the master of each of them, able to bring down many animals, take and butcher their meat, and tan their hides for use in Needlework.

 Forests contain small game such as rabbits and voles that create common Scrap Leather, and the large game, the big animals like elk and bear that provide the uncommon Thick Leather hides.
 Each forest can contain as much as 1 Hunting action of large game and 2 actions of small game per Quality of the Forest.
 Hunting can benefit from the use of hunting Dogs if a Hunting Run is constructed.
-Dogs offer an extra Downtime action for gathering actions when used alongside their master and do not require Leadership.
-A Hunter can benefit from as many dogs as the Quality of the Forest.
+Dogs offer an extra Downtime action for gathering actions when used alongside their master.
 Hunters can choose whether they hunt large game or small game.
 For every hunting action taken, the Hunter gains 10 of the appropriate grade of Leather per forest Quality, or 1 Hide Bundle per Quality when hunting Small Game, and 2 per Quality for Large Game.